rollkit/docs/docs/tutorials/recipe-book.md

 In this tutorial, we are going to build a blockchain for your favorite recipes.
-The goal of this tutorial is to create a Rollmint rollup with a module that allows you to write and read data to and from your application-specific blockchain.
+The goal of this tutorial is to create a Rollkit rollup with a module that allows you to write and read data to and from your application-specific blockchain.
 The end user will be able to submit new recipes and read them from the blockchain.